Astrie-num/cao-takehomechallenge/README.md

 The textual modification functionality was actualized employing JavaScript.
 The `stringTransform` function  within the JavaScript document executes the transformation in accordance with the stipulated guidelines.

+## Implementation of Array Manipulation

+The `hasSubarrayWithTarget` function uses the sliding window technique to check if there exists a subarray within the given array `array` that sums up to the `target` value target.
+The function iterates through the array, maintaining a window (defined by `start` and `end` pointers) and the current sum `sum`.
+If the sum exceeds the target, the window is decreased by moving the `start` pointer forward until the sum is less than or equal to the target.
+If the sum equals the target, the function returns `true`.
+If no such subarray is found, the function returns `false`.
 ## Credits

 - Fonts provided by [Google Fonts](https://fonts.google.com/).